aio-libs/aiohttp-asyncmdnsresolver/docs/api.rst

 .. class:: AsyncDualMDNSResolver(*args, *, async_zeroconf=None, mdns_timeout=5.0, **kwargs)

-   This class functions the same as ``aiohttp.resolver.AsyncMDNSResolver`` and takes the same arguments, but with the added ability to resolve mDNS queries using both the mDNS and DNS protocols.
+   This class functions the same as ``aiohttp.resolver.AsyncMDNSResolver`` and takes the same arguments, but with the added ability to resolve .local names using both the mDNS and DNS protocols at the same time.